Find out how Startup Sussex can kickstart your new business.

 To enter you must:

-• submit a 20-minute Business Plan Form
+• submit a 20-minute Startup Sussex Business Plan

-• produce a slide deck providing an insight into the set-up, running of and potential of your business or social enterprise
+• produce a slide deck providing an insight into the set-up, running of and potential of your business or social enterprise.

-• The 20-minute business plan
+• The Startup Sussex business plan

-Each section of of this form will be scored individually, so please ensure that you provide full information in each section regarding your proposal.
+Each section of of this form will be scored individually, so ensure that you provide full information in each section regarding your proposal.

 • Slide deck